nishiyama-k/developer-research/README.md

 - Many literal strings are injected directly sources.
 Should be transfered in any storage.
 - Storage function is just mock, keep them in cache only.
-- Gruntfile.js is duty, you can use only grunt:less.